isaqueveras/powersso/README.md

-# PowerISO
+# PowerSSO
-🐈‍⬛ 🐈 PowerISO is a simple sign on in development built in Go
+🐈‍⬛ 🐈 PowerSSO is a simple sign on in development built in Go